shopsys/shopsys/docs/cookbook/basic-data-import.md

 }
 ```

+!!! tip
-*Note: You should overwrite `protected $vatRepository` annotation so IDE knows that you are using the extended `VatRepository`*
+    You should overwrite `protected $vatRepository` annotation so IDE knows that you are using the extended `VatRepository`

 Add information about the class extension into the container configuration in [`services.yml`](https://github.com/shopsys/shopsys/blob/7.3/project-base/src/Shopsys/ShopBundle/Resources/config/services.yml).
 To [make the service public in TEST environment](../introduction/faq-and-common-issues.md#what-is-the-configuration-file-services_testyml-good-for), you need to add the same line into [`services_test.yml`](https://github.com/shopsys/shopsys/blob/7.3/project-base/src/Shopsys/ShopBundle/Resources/config/services_test.yml) as well.